VCA-EPFL/dataflow-rewriter/README.md

   --log-stdout        Set JSON log output to STDOUT --no-dynamatic-dot  Don't output dynamatic DOT, instead output the raw
                       dot that is easier for debugging purposes.
+  --parse-only        Only parse the input without performing rewrites.
 ```

 It will read a DOT graph from the input FILE, and then rewrite it using the internal rewrites.
 It will then print it as